An introduction to variational quantum algorithms for combinatorial optimization problems: Literature review for QAOA

 \section{Literature review for QAOA}

 Many papers have recently addressed the empirical evaluation of QAOA, some also comparing it with specific implementations of VQA.
 We present below a non-exhaustive list of these trends, we mention several theoretical limitations for specific cases known up to now and we end with the different leverages that are at stake to improve QAOA performances.
+This section does not provide a complete, up-to-date overview of QAOA performances, but rather aims at illustrating trends on combinatorial problems of interest to the operations research community.